vesoft-inc/nebula-python/README.md

 sudo python3 setup.py install
 ```

-When your environment cannot access `pypi`, you need to manually install the following packages.
+When your environment cannot access `pypi`, you need to install the following packages manually.

 - django-import-export
 - future